meffre-q/quentinmeffre.fr/_posts/2018-01-23-write_up_sec_it.md

 ```

 The format string is composed of two parts.
 The first part is going to dereference the 7th address of the stack which represent our address and the second part is the 7th address of the stack so it's going to be the memory address that we want to look at.

-Every binary section are not loaded into memory by "ld.so".
+An ELF binary file is composed of many sections but they are not all mapped into memory by "ld.so".
 (See References for details)

 We are going to get more section as we can but the most interesting for us are the following one:
 - ".text" because it contain the assembly code of the service so it going to help us to understand how the service work and it also going to help us to leak the next section.